chriskirknielsen/chriskirknielsen.com/src/en/posts/2023-02-25-animate-an-svg-inner-stroke/index.md

 If you have any theme besides "**Dusk**" selected on my website, you'll see a little animation on hover that fills in each letter of my logo.
 In case you _are_ using that theme, here's what that looks like:

-{% video "./ckn-logo-anim.mp4", "The CKN logo letter each fill in from the edges one after another", "", { width: 660, height: 364 } %}
+{% video "./ckn-logo-anim.mp4", "The CKN logo letters each fill in from the edges one after another", "", { width: 660, height: 364 } %}

 Users of software like Adobe Illustrator will know that you can determine on which edge the stroke sits.
 By default, it's in the centre, shared across both (so a 2px stroke wil have 1px inside the shape, 1px outside), but you can also select either to have it only "outside" or "inside".
 The issue is that you can't export an SVG with that feature (well, you can but it will offset the path or convert it to a shape instead): SVG only supports the centre stroke (for now).